Agricultural IPM Grant Opportunities

 - Higher Education Challenge Grants Program

 USDA NIFA.
-Funds projects that address agriculture and science educational needs, involve a creative or non-traditional approach, encourage better working relationships in the university science and education community and the private sector, and result in benefits that last beyond the project duration.
+Funds projects that address agriculture and science educational needs, involve a creative or non-traditional approach, encourage better working relationships in the university science and education community and the private sector, and result in benefits that will last beyond the project duration.
 Total funding: $4.5 million.
-Deadline: Apr 22, 2016.
+Deadline: May 7, 2018.

 - Honey Bee Health Grants

 North American Pollinator Protection Campaign.
 Supports research to improve the health of honey bees.
-Total funding: $30,000/yr.
+Total funding: $30,000.
 Deadline: closed.

 - February 16, 2016